RadoTheProgrammer/rubik-bld/README.md

 When you are beginning a new cycle and you don't remember which are the remaining cubies, type "."

-When you finished the letters, it's normal if it asks you again, it's to check if you noticed that you are at the end, simply type `end`
+When you finished the letters, it's normal if it asks you again, it's to check if you noticed that you are at the end, that there is no remaining cubies, simply type `end`

 ### M_MEMO
 This mode is to train the memorization.

 You get a quick look on each letter, and then it asks you to recall the letters.

-When you finished the letters, it's normal
+And again, like for M_PLAN, it checks at the end if you noticed you're at the end, type `end`, toggle `DISABLE_MEMO_END` if it annoys you.

 ### M_DO
 This mode is to train the execution.

 You just apply the algorithm of the letter it tells you to apply.
 And you verify if the corresponding cubie is solved, if it is, leave it blank and tape enter, if it's not, write something (anything) so you know

+## Data export

+All data of training sessions are stored in csv files `FILE_DATA_SINGLE` and `FILE_DATA_ALL`

+`FILE_DF_SINGLE` contain the data related to the last solve/training, including letters, mistakes, and times for the 3 steps (plan, memo, do).
+At the end of the solve, it prints those statistics (FYI IsFoC means Is first of cycle)

+`FILE_DATA_ALL` contain the data of all solves, with datetime, scramble, times, and mistakes.